-The empiric PPI trial has advantages of being simple, cost-effective, and, as stated, informative of whether further investigation is required [50; 105].
-The clinical approach that emphasizes the empiric PPI trial as a diagnostic and therapeutic tool has been endorsed by professional organizations including the American College of Gastroenterology (ACG), the American Gastroenterological Association (AGA), the American Society of Gastrointestinal Endoscopy (ASGE), and the World Gastroenterology Organization [8; 15; 106; 107; 108; 109].
+The empiric PPI trial has advantages of being simple, cost-effective, and, as stated, informative of whether further investigation is required [15; 50; 107].
+The clinical approach that emphasizes the empiric PPI trial as a diagnostic and therapeutic tool has been endorsed by professional organizations including the American College of Gastroenterology (ACG), the American Gastroenterological Association (AGA), the American College of Physicians (ACP), the American Society of Gastrointestinal Endoscopy (ASGE), and the World Gastroenterology Organization [8; 15; 109; 110; 111].

 Although empiric PPI trials have clear utility in ease and practicality, over-reliance has come under increasing criticism.
-This dissent centers on the diverse symptom profile and pathogenesis of reflux presentations that require management guided by symptom presentation and focused diagnostic testing instead of the uniform PPI trial approach [77].
+This dissent centers on the diverse symptom profile and pathogenesis of reflux presentations that require management guided by symptom presentation and focused diagnostic testing instead of the uniform PPI trial approach [79].
 A response to therapy would ideally confirm the diagnosis; however, this method is met with limited specificity (54%) and sensitivity (78%) [15].
 A substantial placebo response is shown during empiric PPI trials, and PPI response widely varies by presenting symptom and underlying mechanism.
-This model has led to 30% to 60% of patients unsatisfied with their treatment, high levels of inappropriate PPI use, and failure to address visceral hypersensitivity, which amplifies symptom perception and complicates patient coping [77; 110; 111].
+This model has led to 30% to 60% of patients unsatisfied with their treatment, high levels of inappropriate PPI use, and failure to address visceral hypersensitivity, which amplifies symptom perception and complicates patient coping [79; 112; 113].

-To better align initial management with disease complexity, updated practice recommendations for GERD were published by the Italian Society of Pharmacology and Italian Association of Hospital Gastroenterologists in 2016 and the AGA in 2017 [62; 77].
+To better align initial management with disease complexity, updated practice recommendations for GERD were published by the Italian Society of Pharmacology and Italian Association of Hospital Gastroenterologists in 2016 and the AGA in 2017 [62; 79].
 In addition, guidelines for dyspepsia by the ACG and the Canadian Association of Gastroenterology (CAG) were updated in 2017, and recommendations for functional esophageal disorders by the Rome Foundation were revised in 2016 [2; 7].
-With growing evidence of adverse effects with longterm PPIs, safe PPI prescribing recommendations by the AGA and PPI deprescribing guidelines by the University of Ottawa in Ontario, Canada, were both published in 2017 [67; 112].
+With growing evidence of adverse effects with long-term PPIs, safe PPI prescribing recommendations by the AGA and PPI deprescribing guidelines by the University of Ottawa in Ontario, Canada, were both published in 2017 [67; 114].

-As of 2021, clinical guidance for GERD management is conflicting and continues to be in a transition phase.
+As of 2024, clinical guidance for GERD management is conflicting and continues to be in a transition phase.
 In aggregate, the most useful approach retains the PPI trial while incorporating diagnostic advances that identify underlying causes of GERD symptoms to better inform treatment selection [50].